 An estimated 850,000 people are living with HIV in China.
 The epidemic also disproportionately affects marginalised and often criminalised groups including people who use drugs (PWUD), sex workers and men who have sex with men (MSM).
 China accounts for 3% of new HIV infections globally each year, and 28% of these are among MSM.
 Around 6% of people who inject drugs in China are living with HIV.

-We have worked in China for the last decade, supporting the national response to HIV by strengthening community organisations with the financing and tools they need to fight HIV.
+The Alliance has worked on HIV in China for the last decade, supporting the national response to HIV by strengthening community organisations with the financing and tools they need to fight HIV.

 Watch: two powerful films from Aids Care China

 Watch the two videos on Aids Care China's work below.
-The first on 'Take Home Methadone' which is making it so much easier for people to stay on a methadone programme by allowing prescriptions to be taken home.
-Previously they had to travel to the clinic much more frequently, and often long distances, out of their way of work or home making it difficult to maintain their methadone use.
+The first one is about take-home methadone, which is making it easier for people to stay on a methadone programme by allowing prescriptions to be taken home.
+Previously they had to visit the clinic frequently, and often had to travel long distances from their homes or places of work, making it difficult for them to maintain their methadone use.